dmulatti/Resume-Critic/README.md

 Web-Development-Project
 =======================
 Resume Critique Website for a Final Project.
-Written in PHP and uses a MySQL database. dbaccess.php and assets/recaptcha/secret.php are .gitignored and can be found in the shared google drive folder.
+Written in PHP and uses a MySQL database. dbaccess.php and assets/recaptcha/secret.php must be modified to include the appropriate data.

 Live at [resumecritic.ca](http://resumecritic.ca)